 In January 1939, the Nazis established a similar office for all German-occupied lands.
 The office was reorganised after WW2 broke out in September 1939 and Eichmann was the logical choice to head up the new team.
 Over the next few years, its work evolved from expelling Jews from Germany to transporting Jews to extermination camps in Poland.

-After the war, Eichmann and his men disguised themselves as ordinary German soldiers, to escape the Allied forces.
-Clearly Eichmann's relatively low rank hid the nature and importance of his work, so when he was captured by Allied soldiers, he easily escaped.
+After the war, Eichmann and his men disguised themselves as simple German soldiers, to escape the Allies.
+Clearly Eichmann's relatively low rank hid the nature & importance of his work, so when he was captured by Allied soldiers, he easily escaped.
 How extraordinary!
-In January 1946, Eichmann was even discussed at the Nuremburg war crimes trials as the man who ran the Nazis' murderous scheme.
+In Jan 1946, Eichmann was even discussed at the Nuremburg war crimes trials as the man who ran the Nazis' murderous scheme.

 Eichmann understood that he had to get out of Dodge, and quickly.
 For the next four years Eichmann stayed somewhere in Germany, always out of the reach of the authorities.
 Then, somehow, he travelled safely to Argentina.
 History Today showed that he must have felt very safe in Buenos Aires because he bought a house, held down a job and lived a normal family life as Ricardo Klement.
 And as the 1950s rolled on, he was correct.
 Nazi hunting was of no interest to Western governments who now saw Russia as the enemy, not Nazi Germany.

 The Israelis knew that taking Eichmann from Argentina might been seen as violating Argentina's sovereignty.
 West Germany and East Germany may have also had a case for demanding that the Eichmann trial be conducted in their courts.
 But after substantional advice on international law, his captors transported Eichmann to Israel in 1960 and tried him for war crimes in 1961.